Generic selectors

 JUDGED BY OUR OWN ACCOUNT

 Chapters 5, 6, and 7 of the book of Matthew is commonly called the Sermon on the Mount.
-A sermon is nothing more than religious instruction but what Jesus said astounded the multitude of people gathered to hear Him.
+What Jesus said astounded the multitude of people gathered to hear Him.
 Unlike the Sadducees and Pharisees who taught their own way of how to keep the Law, Jesus spoke about things pertaining to a kingdom, judgment, mercy, faith, eternal life, and reward.
 In short, Jesus taught them the purpose of the Law (Hebrews 10:1) and these three chapters capture the fundamentals of God’s Kingdom and Law.

 In Matthew 5:25-26 we find a parable of a judge and judgment.
 Although this is a warning against being delivered to a judge by an adversary, it also describes the process of judgment.
 The process of judgment involves a person being brought before a judge who, upon rendering a sentence, delivers the person to someone charged with carrying out the punishment.
 What is not described is the process of judging.

-MATTHEW 5:25-26 “Agree with [be well-intentioned toward] your adversary [antidikos] quickly, while you are in the way with him; lest your adversary deliver you to the judge, and the judge deliver you to the officer, and you be cast into prison.
-26 Truly I say to you, there is no way that you shall come out of there until you have paid the very last coin.”
+MATTHEW 5:25-26 “Agree with [be well-intentioned toward] your adversary [antidikos] quickly, while you are on the way with him, lest your adversary deliver you to the judge, the judge hand you over to the officer, and you be thrown into prison.
+26 “Assuredly, I say to you, you will by no means get out of there till you have paid the last penny.

 Most are familiar with modern day courtroom procedures but they are not representative of the process of how God judges.
-For the biblical student, the Tabernacle of Witness (Acts 7:44) was the shadow of the heavenly things (Hebrews 8-9).
+The Tabernacle of Witness (Acts 7:44) was the shadow of the heavenly things (Hebrews 8-9).
 For example, inside the inner sanctum was the mercy seat which was above the ark of the testimony.
-From this we can easily understand that judgment will be merciful but administered in accordance with the Law.
+From this we can easily understand that judgment will be administered in accordance with the Law but with mercy.

 However, we also see a critical component of God’s judgment reflected in the name of both the tabernacle and the ark, that of witness.
 Witnesses are foundational to God’s Law.
 Notice their role in a murder trial: